AlankritaSingh/footprintServices/README.md

 # Footprint Calculator

-This is a http based application that calculates the amount of Co2e emissions of a product, depending on how it was shipped.
-In order to calculate the Co2e emissions, the application uses certain approximations and assumptions which are mentioned below, along with the possible improvements and execution steps.
+This is a http based application that calculates the amount of Co2 emissions of a product, depending on how it was shipped.
+In order to calculate the Co2 emissions, the application uses certain assumptions which are mentioned below, along with the possible improvements and execution steps.

 ## Execution steps
 ### Pre-requisites